-Yes.
-If invited, it is mandatory for you or another director representative to attend the two virtual familiarization sessions, in August and September 2022, regardless of past participation.
+It is mandatory for you or another director representative to attend the four (4) one-hour virtual familiarization sessions.
 Vital information about your participation, packages and pricing, deadlines and other details will be shared to ensure a smooth and positive experience for you, your students, and your boosters.

 Is it all-inclusive?
 What’s “extra”?
 Most of the costs of participation are included in the Festival Package pricing.
 Items that are not included are discussed further in FAQs.
 See the Package Pricing and Inclusion details here.

 Part of what makes the Music for All National Festival such an unparalleled experience for students is the attention to detail and world-class quality that goes into every aspect.
 Music for All produces a glossy, high-quality program book for the Festival that includes information on all of the participating ensembles.
 This program is a lifelong keepsake and included in each Festival package.

-Please note that for 2022, Music for All has eliminated the requirement for participating ensembles to sell one full page of advertising.
+Please note that since 2020, Music for All has eliminated the requirement for participating ensembles to sell one full page of advertising.
 The size of the book will be reduced accordingly, with each band, orchestra, and choir receiving one full page for content including student names, repertoire, director and conductor names, and ensemble group photo.
 Chamber ensembles and percussion ensembles will receive a partial page with the same ensemble information.

 Each invited ensemble receives one complimentary room package (including meals and admission).
 Additional individuals are allowed in the director room (e.g., assistant directors, spouses, family, etc.).
 Information on additional costs for these individuals will be included in your Festival acceptance packet.
 To enhance security and to help ensure Festival decorum, chaperones may not be housed in a director room.